zonArt/openlp/documentation/manual/source/dualmonitors.rst

 Users have reported experiencing difficulties when using a projector with a USB connection, as third party software is often required to properly configure dual monitors.
-If possible, it is best to use a direct output (VGA, DVI, HDMI, S-Video) from your machine's video card. f a USB connection is your only option please consult the manufacturer's manual for instructions on a proper setup.
+If possible, it is best to use a direct output (VGA, DVI, HDMI, S-Video) from your machine's video card.
+If a USB connection is your only option please consult the manufacturer's manual for instructions on a proper setup.

 Microsoft Windows